 South African Staples

-Often labelled as South Africa's national dish, bobotie is a traditional Cape Malay recipe comprising minced meat (or sometimes fish), mixed with spices and dried fruit.
+Bobotie: Often labeled as South Africa's national dish, bobotie is a traditional Cape Malay recipe comprising minced meat (or sometimes fish), mixed with spices and dried fruit.
 The pie is served with a savory egg custard topping and is especially popular in the Western Cape.

-An icon of Durban's famous curry scene, a bunny chow is a half loaf of bread that has been hollowed out and filled with curry.
-You can find many different kinds - including beef, chicken and even bean for vegetarians - but mutton bunny chows are the most authentic.
+Bunny Chow: An icon of Durban's famous curry scene, a bunny chow is a half loaf of bread that has been hollowed out and filled with curry.
+You can find many different kinds including beef, chicken and even bean for vegetarians but mutton bunny chows are the most authentic.

-A potjiekos (sometimes known as a bredie) is South Africa's version of a feel-good stew.
-Meat, vegetables and potatoes are cooked together over a low heat in a three-legged cast-iron pot.
+Potjiekos: A potjiekos (sometimes known as a bredie) is South Africa's version of a feel-good stew.
+Meat, vegetables, and potatoes are cooked together over a low heat in a three-legged cast-iron pot.
 Instead of adding liquid, the ingredients soften for several hours in the juices released by the meat.

-Possibly the country's favorite desert, malva pudding is a caramelized sponge infused with apricot jam.
+Malva Pudding: Possibly the country's favorite dessert, malva pudding is a caramelized sponge infused with apricot jam.
 It is traditionally served with custard, or with a sweet cream and vanilla sauce.
 This is the ultimate comfort food for cold winter days in the Cape.

 South African Restaurants in the United States